wkfff/pas2jspdf/examples/js/README.md

-**Note:** The `basic.js` file is just to run the online example.
-This file is generated automatically, so it will not be required in the official versioning.
+**Note:** The file `basic.js` is just to run the online example.
+This file is generated automatically by [Pas2JS](http://wiki.freepascal.org/pas2js), so it will not be required in the official versioning.